djannitor/gns3-mikrotik/GNS3_Qemu.md

 ## Pre-requisites

-This document assumes you've already downloaded and installed GNS3.
+This document assumes you've already downloaded and installed GNS3 and you've deployed the GNS3 VM.

 To download the MikroTik image, go to